 A strong version of this theory might suggest that human culture has been dominated by males because human culture is mostly courtship effort, and all male mammals invest more energy in courtship.
 Male humans paint more pictures, record more jazz albums, write more books (…)

-Miller also takes into account that culture has also contribute to inhibit females’ expressions of art.
+Miller also takes into account that culture has also contributed to inhibiting females’ expressions of art.

 Overall, Miller says, the current evidence does not support a strong version of the runaway brain theory.